Rasul377/calc/README.md

-this is calc on the kivy python package for app on android
+its calcilator on android
+make on python with kivy